AmbireTech/adex-protocol/README.md

 5. Providing RESTful APIs for access to reports, events and OUTPACE channel data

 In a normal setup, each of the nominated validators for an OUTPACE channel would run a full validator stack setup.

+The validators communicate with the outside world and between each other through a RESTful API, exposed by a component called a Sentry.

 For a detailed specification of each component, see [validator-stack.md](/components/validator-stack.md).